 Eyelid surgery, also known as blepharoplasty, is a procedure to eliminate under-eye puffiness and drooping upper-eyelids.
-This is an in-office procedure performed under local anesthesia, which is safe and relatively painless.
+This is an in-office procedure performed under local anesthesia, which is safe and painless.
+Patients are consciously sedated using valium, demerol, or clonidine.

 The eyelid surgery is performed through external excisions made along the natural skin lines of the eyelids or from the inside surface of the lower eyelids.
 The amount of tissue excised in blepharoplasty depends on the physician’s evaluation to achieve the best cosmetic result.